Chris Leary

-Chris Leary is a national television and radio show personality, who was the host of the Fox All Access syndicated radio show from 1994 to 2012.
+Chris Leary is a national television and radio show personality, who was the host of the Fox Kids Countdown (later rebranded Fox All Access) syndicated radio show from 1994 to 2012.

 Professional wrestling

 Leary worked for World Wrestling Federation appearing on WWF Sunday Night Heat, WWF Jakked and Metal as a commentator, interviewer and host.

 Radio and television career

 He has appeared in different shows like We TV's makeover show Ugliest House on the Block.
 He hosted reality game show Master of Champions on the ABC network.
 Chris also co-hosts a weekly relationship talk show, The Single Life, seen on Mav TV (2009–2010).

 He has worked as a Technology anchor for Tech TV and has made appearances on CNN and ABC network's The View.
 Chris was also host and producer for a video countdown show for the Fox Family Channel.
 Before TV, he was a local radio show host in cities including Los Angeles, Washington, D.C., and Philadelphia, where he graduated from Temple University.
 Chris also studied at the Groundlings school in Los Angeles for two years.

+From 2015 to 2018, he was an anchor at WUSA-TV in Washington, D.C.
+From 2018 to 2023, he anchored for Spectrum News in Southern California.